camroga/jonaprieto.github.io/_posts/2018-06-21-learning-Emacs.md

 too much time to spend on this kind of task, I will try to learn on the top of another configuration.
 Spacemacs is the first option here.
-I tested, it works pretty well, but I want to have something more humble without too much customization, something with enough space of freedom to play with.
+I tested, it works pretty well, but I want to have something more humble without too much customisation, something with enough space of freedom to play with.

 My version of emacs at this moment in OSX: